 Who we are

-Protect Ningaloo is a grassroots initiative by ordinary people who are inspired by one of the world’s last great places and want to protect it.
+Protect Ningaloo is a grassroots initiative of everyday people who are inspired by one of the world’s last great natural places, and want to protect it.

 We are hosted by the Australian Marine Conservation Society (AMCS), Australia’s leading ocean conservation charity, in alliance with Cape Conservation Group, the North West Cape’s conservation organisation based in Exmouth, and the Conservation Council of WA, the State’s peak conservation body.
 We’re supported by respected scientists, leaders in the local tourism and hospitality industry, and tens of thousands of people including many well-known and respected Australians.

 At Protect Ningaloo, we work with leading scientists, the Exmouth community and local businesses, photographers and filmmakers, and the broad WA community to raise awareness around the extraordinary values of Exmouth Gulf, Ningaloo.

 The campaign aims to protect Exmouth Gulf from the threat of industrialisation, and conserve its outstanding natural, cultural and social values.

 Why we do it

 We’re determined to protect and preserve the unique, world-class natural environment of the Exmouth Gulf, Ningaloo region and build a sustainable, positive future for the area.

 Australia’s most famous author, and listed as a Living Treasure by the National Trust, Tim Winton has been a conservation advocate for 25 years, and was prominent in the historic Save Ningaloo Campaign in the 2000s.

 “I’m proud to support these passionate Australians fighting for a place we all love.
 I hope you’ll help them out to Protect Ningaloo and save Exmouth Gulf.”